craftercms/docs/source/reference/modules/studio/configuration/index.rst

     :label: Since
     :version: 4.1.3

-CrafterCMS allows disabling the job for populating the audit log.
-When disabled, the audit table will not be registering operations synced from git (not performed through Crafter Studio).
+CrafterCMS allows disabling the job for populating the audit log from external git changes.
+When disabled, the audit table will not log external operations synced from git.
+Crafter Studio updates and changes are always audited.
+Disabling this job improves performance for large git pull operations.

 To disable populating the audit log, set the ``studio.clockJob.task.auditLogProcessing.disableAudit`` property to ``true``.